 I used to love cholent, but once I went gluten free, I stopped eating it altogether because it always contained gluten.
 Today, however, I make a gluten-free cholent recipe that rivals any cholent around, and, of course, there’s no gluten in sight.

-Cholent is a warm slow-cooked stew enjoyed on the Jewish Sabbath.
-It’s typically is made from beef, potatoes, lentils, and grains.
-What sets it apart from a beef stew is that it includes lentils, beans, and rice to make it more hearty whereas a beef stew would just consist of beef and vegetables.
+Cholent is a warm, slow-cooked stew enjoyed on the Jewish Sabbath.
+It’s typically made from beef, potatoes, lentils, and grains.
+What sets it apart from a beef stew is that it includes lentils, beans, and rice to make it more hearty, whereas a beef stew would consist of beef and vegetables.

 Cholent is prepared on Friday night, before sundown, and enjoyed on Saturday afternoon as a warm meal for Shabbat.
 The cholent simmers all night, sending wonderful aromas throughout your house.